developerashish02/Order-Easy/README.md

 - **Quality Ingredients**: We source only the freshest and finest ingredients for all our dishes.
 - **Fast Delivery**: Enjoy quick and reliable delivery straight to your doorstep.
-- **Exceptional Service**: Our friendly staff are dedicated to providing you with the best dining experience possible.
+- **Exceptional Service**: Our friendly staff is dedicated to providing you with the best dining experience possible.

 ![Why Choose Us Image](https://res.cloudinary.com/ddxl5pws9/image/upload/v1707489546/Screenshot_47_ttj1qa.png)